 The bill passed in the House 304–89, and in the Senate 37 Republican senators joined 19 Democrats to pass the amendment 56–25.

 MORE Good News on this Day in History:

 - The first public hot air balloon flight demonstration took flight over Annonay, France lasting ten minutes—it was presented by the Montgolfière brothers, inventors of the globe airostatique (1783)

 - Massachusetts became the first state of the United States to set a minimum wage (1912)

 - To rally the morale of his country following the evacuation of 338,000 troops from France, British Prime Minister Winston Churchill delivered his famous 12-minute “We shall fight on the beaches” speech (1940)

-- In the first free elections held in Poland, the Solidarity movement won in a shocking landslide–160 out of 161 seats–a major surprise to the Communists and the new trade union, which never expected to win more than 20 seats (1989)
+- 30 years ago today, in the first free elections held in Poland, the Solidarity movement won in a shocking landslide–160 out of 161 seats–a major surprise to the Communists and the new trade union, which never expected to win more than 20 seats (1989)

 - Li Na won the French Open’s women’s championship, becoming the first Chinese tennis player to win a Grand Slam singles title (2011)